skyjjgw/BookTranslator/README.md

 - Does not yet provide a task queue, workflow tracking, or evaluation pipeline
 - Does not yet have a formal test suite

-## Roadmap

-This repository will gradually evolve into an **Enterprise Document Processing Agent** with the following capabilities:

-### Phase 1: Service Layer

-- Add FastAPI-based upload and result query APIs
-- Support batch tasks and basic task status management

-### Phase 2: OCR and Complex Document Parsing

-- Support scanned PDFs and image documents
-- Add OCR and layout-aware parsing

-### Phase 3: RAG and Document QA

-- Index processed documents into a knowledge base
-- Add semantic retrieval
-- Support document-grounded question answering and summarization

-### Phase 4: Workflow and Evaluation

-- Introduce LangGraph-based orchestration
-- Add async jobs, retries, and human review hooks
-- Add quality metrics and token cost tracking

-For a detailed learning and upgrade plan, see:

-- `enterprise_doc_agent_plan/`

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.